Xandyhoss/albion-player-search/README.md

 ## Setup

-First you need to clone the API repo to your desktop ([Albion Online Middle API](https://github.com/Xandyhoss/albion-middle-api)), run `npm install` to install de depencencies and then `npm start` to run the server.
+First you need to clone the API repo to your desktop ([Albion Online Middle API](https://github.com/Xandyhoss/albion-middle-api)), run `npm install` to install the depencencies and then `npm start` to run the server.
 The Node server will be running at localhost:8080.

 Now you can clone this repo to your desktop.